CalicoNino/cryptopals/README.md

 # cryptopals
-Solutions in C for the cryptopals crypto challenges
+Solutions in Go for the cryptopals crypto challenges